Kamilake/KTracker-SlimeVR-PCB/README.md

 # KamiTrack-SlimeVR-PCB
 ESP8266 Tracker for SlimeVR

-Full SMT PCB operating in MPU-6050 + QMC5883L 9DoF mode (And it works with any breakout board compatible with GY-521)
+Full SMT PCB operating in MPU-6050 + QMC5883L 9DoF mode (or any breakout board compatible with GY-521)

 Operate with all 5V chargers, including C to C PD chargers.